Because I so often find myself answering the same questions over and over (both in real life and online), I decided I

-FAQ #1: “Can any woman can be a Lesbian?”
+FAQ #1: “Can any woman become a Lesbian?”

 Answer: Nope.
 See Magical Thinking.

 FAQ #2: “Which one of you (in a Lesbian relationship) is the ‘man one’?”

 Answer: Neither.
 We are Lesbians, therefore we are both female.

 FAQ #3: “Are all Lesbians either Butch or Femme?”